kickingvegas/YmsCoreBluetooth/docs/tutorial/Tutorial-template.md

 <link rel="stylesheet" type="text/css" href="css/book.css" />

+**THIS TUTORIAL IS OBSOLETE AS OF API VERSION 0.93.
+AN UPDATE IS ARRIVING SHORTLY.**

 # YmsCoreBluetooth Tutorial

 **YmsCoreBluetooth** is a framework for building Bluetooth LE capability to an iOS app.
 It extends the CoreBluetooth framework by implementing functionality to manage BLE peripherals, their services, and the characteristics of those services.